Endangered wildlife species in India

 This beautiful and alluring bird has a left population that is even less than 300.
 A high degradation in their population has been recorded which is still reducing.
 The saddest and prior reason is the upgraded human lifestyle.
 Increasing the need for the lands for industrialization is snatching the shelter place of these innocent living creatures.

 The loss of habitat is continuously making the existence of this bird nearly threatened.
 Mining and poaching in such places and other such practices have also affected their rate of existence.

 To tackle this issue there is an urgent need for conservation.
 State Forest Department is putting its best efforts to hold the rate of reduction.
 Strict guidelines are followed regarding anti-poaching laws and teams are working with their best input.
 A large network is required to be set with a good monitoring system along with the crucial information on the threats of this bird.

 The biggest member of the wild cat family is none other than the Royal Bengal Tiger.
 This powerful species is the national animal of both India and Bangladesh.
 They belong to the species known as the Panthera Tigris.
 The most special characteristic of this endangered big cat is that they are amazing swimmers and additionally terrific hunters.

-Their strong claws helps them to prey for their survival.
-You can fund this species in the mangroves of Sundarbans as this is the only species which has shelter in the mangroves forests.
+Their strong claws help them to catch the prey for their survival.
+You can fund this species in the mangroves of Sundarbans as this is the only species that has shelter in the mangrove forests.